AhmedTools/AhmedTools/README.md

-# Ahmed - Passionate Python & Web Developer 👨‍💻
+# Ahmed - Python & Web Developer 👨‍💻

 Hey there!
 I'm Ahmed, a dedicated programmer with a passion for Python and web development.
 Welcome to my coding world! 🚀